 Development of ability to take concepts from several component disciplines of social studies and communicate them effectively to, or direct their acquisition by, students in grades 9-12.
 Curriculum trends, materials, classroom methodologies, and teacher competencies are studied and applied.
 Prerequisites: EDU240; EDU241; admission to the education program.
 Corequisites: Must be taken concurrently with EDU419.
 Offered: Spring

-EDU419 • Middle Level Seminar and Practicum in Social Studies 5-8.
+EDU419 • 5-8 Social Studies Methods and Practicum.
 2 Credits.

 Classroom-based practicum in a social studies class of young adolescent learners.
 Emphasizes evaluation and application of concepts and strategies introduced in EDU418.